-Pte Reibeling’s personnel file contains two dates: 14 and 15 October; one form has both dates on the same page.
+Pte Reibeling’s personnel file contains two death dates: 14 and 15 October; one form has both dates on the same page.
 Another form – his Grave Registration Card — has 15 crossed out and 14 written over it.
 His official death certificate has the 14th.
 His entry in the Canadian Virtual War Memorial has the 15th.
 It remains unclear.
-There is, however, one Argyll account of a nameless Argyll killed in action on the night of the 14th.
-Unfortunately, it suggests it was one of the Scout Platoon and there is no record of Scouts killed on the 14th or 15th.
+There is, however, one Argyll account of a nameless Argyll killed in action on the night of the 14th, which suggests it was one of the Scout Platoon.
 The writer belonged to C Company and no one from C died on the 14th.
 The next day, Ptes Muir Marlatt, Gordon Marr, and Alexander Nickoloff, all of C, were killed.
 Pte Bill Patrick was wounded at 2200 hours on the 15th and died the next day.

 In an interview, Pte Art Bridge, C Company, talked about the night and separated it from what happened on the 15th:

 …There were a whole series of incidents that got to me.
 In the night, we were in a small shed under fire and one of the scouts who had been with us, or gone ahead of us, he was outside the little house that we were in and the Germans kept coming and attacking and throwing grenades at us.
 And this poor guy – the scout – got hit.
-And I don’t know what his name is, or was [likely Pte Jack R. Reibeling], but I can hear him now crying outside there: “Come and help me.”
+And I don’t know what his name is, or was [it was Pte Jack R. Reibeling], but I can hear him now crying outside there: “Come and help me.”
 And we didn’t go and help him and I’ve never forgiven myself for that.
 That poor guy died out there that night.
-Was it Reibeling?
-He is the most likely soldier, but, if so, what a D Company soldier was doing there and why remains unexplained.

 On 5 November 1944, St Mark’s Evangelical United Brethren Church, the family’s church in Milverton, held a memorial for “Private Jack Reibeling … killed in action overseas on October 15th.”
 The church was filled to capacity by “the people who came from town and community to pay their last tribute to this gallant lad who had give up all to serve his country.”
 The church was adorned with “seven beautiful baskets of mums” presented by “loved ones, friends, patriotic chapters and St. Mark’s Sunday School.”
 The reeve expressed “words of sympathy to the family and paid tribute to the sacrifice that this young man has made for the cause of freedom.”
 The Reverend F.M.
 Faist spoke of society’s “debt to these young men who stand between us and destruction…. they did not want war … it was from a sense of duty that these young fellows answered the call of King and Country.”
 “Democracy,” he exhorted the mourners, “must live in us or else these gifts of life shall have been in vain.”
 Jack Reibeling’s name is on St Mark’s Roll of Honour; the plaque is now mounted in St Paul’s United Church, Milverton (the congregations merged in 1968).